 This case represents the opposite end of the discharge spectrum, which ranges from simple pain to intense emotion.
 The same mechanism is expressed in both scenarios, differing only in magnitude and the specific feeling discharged.

 This subject required multiple sessions in a counseling format, in which she was permitted to sit upright, speak candidly, and observe her surroundings.
 The short-term Arneson Method relaxation format, with the subject lying flat, would have been entirely inadequate and potentially dangerous.
-Depending on procedure specifics, deep relaxation methods may tempt the body to attempt discharge of an overwhelming volume of blocked emotion.
+Depending on procedure specifics, deep relaxation methods may tempt the body to discharge an overwhelming volume of blocked emotion.
 The body cannot discharge this volume during a relaxation session, which typically entails lying flat with the eyes closed.
 Such scenarios are not only unproductive, but can also be injurious, both physically and psychologically.
 In alternative medicine, this unfortunate phenomenon is typically referred to as “healing crisis,” but is actually counterproductive trauma, misunderstood by practitioners.
 This particular risk seldom applies to simple massage therapy.